CtrlK

 Specificity

-Names the domain (Azure App Configuration SDK) and some actions (centralized configuration management, feature flags, dynamic settings), but doesn't list concrete specific actions like 'create feature flags', 'read configuration values', or 'update settings'.
+Names the domain (Azure App Configuration SDK for Python) and some actions (centralized configuration management, feature flags, dynamic settings), but doesn't list specific concrete actions like 'create feature flags', 'read configuration values', 'set key-value pairs', etc.

 2 / 3